srv48/ytmusic_wrapped/README.md

 7) Click `Deselect All`, and then only check `History`.
 Click OK.
 8) Scroll down and hit next step to finish your takeout.

 You will need to extract the `watch-history.json` file from within the archive it generates.
+Place it in the same folder as the script to make things easier.
 <br><br>
 You can now launch the script with the following options :
 <br>